Wild Orchid (group): 1994–1998: Wild Orchid

-1998-99: Oxygen and tours
+1998–1999: Oxygen

+In May 1998, the group promotionally released "I Won't Play the Fool" and "Follow Me".
+That same month, they performed at "Divas Simply Singing", an annual AIDS benefit concert in Los Angeles hosted by Sheryl Lee Ralph.

 In September 1998, they released their second album, Oxygen, which included the first and only single "Be Mine".
-The album sold 22,000 copies in the U.S. according to Billboard.
-The album release coincided with the group's stint as Guess spokespersons and models.
-They embarked on a brief promotional tour throughout the U.S., continued to host on E!'s The Gossip Show, and performed "Be Mine" on Donny and Marie.
+The album release coincided with the group signing a new wardrobing pact with Guess, continuing their partnership as spokesmodels.
+To promote the record, they embarked on a brief promotional tour throughout the U.S., performed "Be Mine" on Donny and Marie, and were an opening act during the NSYNC in Concert tour.
+That year, Wild Orchid were featured on the song "I Will Show You Mine” on the album Home Again by Dutch singer Rene Froger.

-That month, Wild Orchid debuted as hosts of the Fox Family Channel's Saturday morning show Great Pretenders, which featured chart hits lip-synched by young kids, while competing for prizes.
-This show lasted four seasons, from 1998 to 2001.
+In October 1998, Wild Orchid debuted as hosts of the Fox Family Channel's Saturday morning show Great Pretenders, which featured hits lip-synced by young kids, while competing for prizes.
+The show lasted for four seasons through 2002.
+That year, the group also filmed a pilot for Sirens, a scripted female-driven action television program, but it was not picked up; the group also continued to host on E!'s The Gossip Show.

-In February 1999, the group performed "Declaration" and "Come As You Are" at the fictional Peach Pit After Dark during the ninth season of the FOX primetime soap drama Beverly Hills, 90210 (episode titled "Beheading St. Valentine").